BirdeeHub/shelua/REPR.md

 These representation functions define the actual connective characters that join things together, after shelua has taken care of the structuring for you.

-To define and use a new representation, add the table to the `repr` table in the `SheluaOpts` table.
+To define and use a new representation, add the table to the `repr` table in the `Shelua.Opts` table.
 Then set the `shell` setting to the name of its key in that table.

 The first 3 functions to define if necessary are hopefully fairly self explanatory.